Glamorx/g/README.md

 Game about collecting parts to fix a car and drive away from forest.

+## Controls

+WASD or Arrows to Move
+E - Use car

 ## Roadmap
 Future implements:
 - [ ] Adding a wild animals to forest